neelsmith/greeksyntaxannotator/prompting-notes/prompt-add-implied.md

 ---

 Excellent!
 Two tweaks to the Mermaid diagram display.
 1) Please don't include the parenthesiszed node reference in the node label: just the value of the `Text` column.
 2) Please display only nodes that have a relation to another node: no floating singletons.

+---

+In editing the table "Annotation 4: Define Syntactic Relations Among Tokens", users select values for "Node 1 Relation" and "Node 2 Relation" from a menu of values.
+Would you please add an item `agent` to that menu?